(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 E-E Kozlov did not determine his collages, but we can do so without much difficulty, quoting, once more, from E-E Drafts:

-Kozlov placed up to fifteen images – some with captions attached – on sheets of paper, arranging them according to their subject matter: groups of people, children, movie couples, heads, hand gestures, human anatomy, animals, folklore and ethnology, history, sports, musical instruments, architecture and constructions, space rockets, cosmonauts, doctors and researchers, soldiers and military parades, ships, etc. Some collages combine different subjects that follow some aesthetical principle, for example certain shapes or movements.
+Kozlov placed up to thirty images – some with captions attached – on sheets of paper, arranging them according to their subject matter: groups of people, children, movie couples, heads, hand gestures, human anatomy, animals, folklore and ethnology, history, sports, musical instruments, architecture and constructions, space rockets, cosmonauts, doctors and researchers, soldiers and military parades, ships, etc. Some collages combine different subjects that follow some aesthetical principle, for example certain shapes or movements.
 In other cases, a single picture covers the entire surface of the paper.
 Based on a thematic and aesthetic concept, these collages constitute panels or tableaus in the larger sense. more >>

 (E-E) EVGENIJ KOZLOV • E-E-Drafts • Panel 12 – 36.5 x 47 cm / no. 44